Here is the review of my backpacking and camping kit for 2017.

 My current gear list spread sheet, showing the weights, is available as a free download here.

 Alpkit Kraku gas stove

-This is a brilliant stove but I had a problem with it at a camp towards the end of last season.
+This is a brilliant stove but I had a problem with it at a camp towards the end of 2016.

 On the Saturday evening the seal between the gas bottle and the stove failed.
-This led to a spectacular effect when I lit it and the excess gas that had leaked out, and had then been caught by the wind shield, ignited!
+This led to a spectacular effect when I lit it.
+The excess gas that had leaked out, and had then been caught by the wind shield, ignited!
 I then had two flame sources, the conventional one and a large yellow flame coming out where the burner met the stove.
-I turned the gas off and blew out the extra flame but it did mean no hit drink that night and a McDonalds breakfast the next day.
+I turned the gas off and blew out the extra flame but it did mean no hot drink that night and a McDonalds breakfast the next day.

 On examining the seal it appeared to be compressed (and then burnt) probably by use, I use the stove a lot.
 I emailed Alpkit who were great.
 After exchanging a few emails they sent me a replacement washer and a couple of spares.
 The stove is now as good as new – even after this experience I still believe this is the best backpacking stove on the market.

 Early morning coffee – Dunbar Camping and Club Site, with the Alpkit Kraku stove.

 Update April 2017 – May be this should be in the “Failed” section below?